 - Qualification verification (originals seen)

-- Section 128 direction check (management roles in academies)
+- Section 128 direction check (management roles in academies, free schools and independent schools)

 - Enhanced DBS with Children's Barred List